JadenBalogh/home-together-b/Documentation/Meeting Notes/Milestone and Weekly Progress.md

  - sample database connection code
  - database is setup but needs review
  - sample front-end table display code
+ - review the database for users
+ - get users from database on server

 ### Still needed:
  - about page front-end (static page - no database)
  - listings page front-end
  - user search page front-end
- - google maps integration (for both listings and users)
- - review the database for listings and users
- - get users from database on server
  - get listings from database on server
  - get users from server onto the client
  - get listings from server onto the client
+ - create listing tables in database
+ - add listings test data to database

 ### This week:
- - setting up the database to have a users table with some sample data
+Athena:
+ - about page front-end (static page - no database)
+ - listings page front-end

+Jaden:
- - get users from database on server with parameters
+ - get listings from database on server
  - get users from server onto the client
+ - get listings from server onto the client

+Alvin:
  - user search page front-end

+Jared:
+ - create listing tables in database
+ - add listings test data to database

 # Weekly Progress
 ## Nov 3-10